-We apply a practical expedient to expense costs as incurred for costs to obtain a contract when the amortization period would have been one year or less.
-These costs are recorded within sales and marketing expenses.
+The Company applies a practical expedient to expense costs as incurred for costs to obtain a contract when the amortization period would have been one year or less.
+These costs are recorded within sales and marketing expenses in the accompanying consolidated statements of operations.